Nature's Platform

 6. I weigh more than 300 pounds.
 What should I do?

-You can try using concrete blocks and some plywood.
+You can make your own platform by using four concrete blocks and some plywood.
 Stack two blocks on each side of the toilet.
 Cut the platform to the right size with an opening in the center as in this picture.
 If you don't have a jigsaw, use three boards as in the right-hand picture.
 Set the platform on the blocks.

 A few additional points: